Anwesha11111/creative-extensions-app/README.md

 🚀 What Is This?

 This is a next-generation creativity platform that uses AI to dynamically suggest and install extensions based on your creative intent.
-Instead of hunting through menus or learning complex interfaces, you simply describe what you want to create, and the app intelligently recommends the perfect tool for the job.✨ The VisionTraditional creative apps force you to learn every feature upfront, whether you need them or not.
+Instead of hunting through menus or learning complex interfaces, you simply describe what you want to create, and the app intelligently recommends the perfect tool for the job.

+✨ The Vision

+Traditional creative apps force you to learn every feature upfront, whether you need them or not.
 This project flips that model:

 Intent-Driven: Tell the AI "I want to sketch some ideas" and get a drawing canvas